567WebSystems/Weekly_Reports/prog_report9_567.md

 ![doing](https://user-images.githubusercontent.com/21226482/79060461-d0c1b000-7c4a-11ea-8e75-024b88da9c63.png)

-Adding User to firend list will allow the user to book the appointment with another user.
-This feature is is on hold because from the last coference meeting with the professor we came to conclusion of making the current features more robust and clear.
+Adding User to a friends list will allow the user to book an appointment with another user.
+This feature is currently on hold due to our recent meeting with the professor.
+As a group, we came to a consensus of making the our current features more robust and clear.

 ___